tidy-finance/website/docs/40_fixed_effects_and_clustering.md

   )
 ```

 Tobin's q is the ratio of the market value of capital to its replacement costs.\index{Tobin's q} It is one of the most common regressors in corporate finance applications [e.g., @Fazzari1988; @Erickson2012].
 We follow the implementation of @Gulen2015 and compute Tobin's q as the market value of equity (`mktcap`) plus the book value of assets (`at`) minus book value of equity (`be`) plus deferred taxes (`txdb`), all divided by book value of assets (`at`).
-Finally, we only keep observations where all variables of interest are non-missing, and the report book value of assets is strictly positive.
+Finally, we only keep observations where all variables of interest are non-missing, and the reported book value of assets is strictly positive.

 ```r